WetHat/MarkdownToHtml/markdown/2.5.0/about_MarkdownToHTML.md

 >          '-------------------------------'
 >     ~~~
 >
->     To implement custom build rules PowerShell code can be addes to the
+>     To implement custom conversion steps PowerShell code can be added to the
 >     build file as needed.
 >
 > The Template directory